 Located in West Milwaukee, 4th Base is a your classic sports bar, decked out with memorabilia and TVs -- except it branches out with its food offerings, serving everything from ham sandwiches to lobster.
 There's no food menu either.
 Instead, you pick what you want from a cooler and tell the staff how you'd like it prepared.
 Get ready to peak: this may very well be the best (OK, and priciest) bar food you'll ever eat.

-Café Benelux is a microcosm of the joy and vivacity characteristic of Lowland European countries, which is surely made possible by the abundance of beer and hearty cuisine.
-Like Benelux cafés, this Third Ward destination serves as both a meeting spot for friends enjoying coffee or beer and a restaurant for daily breakfast, lunch, and dinner, and weekend brunch.
-For lunch, try cheese curd-stuffed spiced bitterballen meatballs with curry ketchup with a plate of mussels provencal.
+Café Benelux is a microcosm of the joy and vivacity characteristic of Europe's Low Countries.
+Like cafés in the real Benelux cities, this Third Ward spot gives equal play to coffee and beer, plus daily breakfast, lunch, and dinner.
+For lunch, try cheese curd-stuffed spiced bitterballen meatballs with curry ketchup or a plate of mussels provençal.
 Wash it down with one of the 30 beers on tap, and if you’re feeling especially ambitious, set your mouth afire with one of the infamous Benelux Bloody Marys.
 We suggest the Milwaukeean with bacon, cheese curd, and horseradish.
-Oh, and of course: vodka.

 From the quintessential pub ambience (embossed tin ceiling, neon signs ablaze with familiar beer logos, chalkboard specials, and a warm, cabin-like back dining room) to the creative burger offerings, this is a go-to for those craving a hearty bite in the Mitchell Park area.
 Regulars flock here for signature dishes like The Big O, a bold Black Angus burger with chipotles, smoked Gouda, hickory bacon, onions, house guacamole, and jalapeños.
 If you appreciate the spicier things in life, we suggest you try the house Bloody Mary -- in addition to the regular garnishes, it’s finished off with a pearl of fresh mozzarella and a slice of bacon, proving that you can have it all.